Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab2.rst

          :name: setting-up-the-connectivity-between-ansible-and-the-f5s.
          :class: H2

-Using putty on your Windows desktop, start an SSH session to the Ansible machine.
+Using putty on your Windows jump server desktop, start an SSH session to the Ansible machine.

 We will configure Ansible for use with our bigips.